 As reported above, of the two main categories of the engagement system, students at all levels tended to use more Heterogloss in their writings, suggesting they privileged those linguistic resources that considered room for alternatives.
 Even though all the texts were generally heteroglossic, the distribution of these resources varied across the writings of each level.
 In fact, more proficient students were more likely to employ a diversity of heteroglossic resources, thus manipulating the arguability of their utterances.
-These findings confirm the findings of previous works by Swain (2010), Warsano and Widhiyanto (2019), and Wu (2007), which were carried out in academic contexts and showed that in higher-rated essays, more instances of heteroglossic resources were found.
-The mentioned studies also revealed that expansive resources (particularly Entertain) outnumbered other resources in their data set whereas this study revealed that generally, contractive resources (particularly disclaim) were dominantly used in the writings of the three levels.
+These findings confirm the findings of previous works by Swain (2010), Warsano and Widhiyanto (2019), and Wu (2007), which were carried out in academic contexts and showed that in higher-rated essays, more instances of heteroglossic resources (particularly Entertain) outnumbered other resources in their data set whereas this study revealed that generally, contractive resources (particularly disclaim) were dominantly used in the writings of the three levels.